espruino/EspruinoDocs/tutorials/Making Music.md

 Making Sounds and Music
 ====================

-<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Making Music**.
-Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>
+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Making+Music.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: Music,Sound,Audio,Speaker,Buzzer
 * USES: Speaker,PWM